coulbois/sage-train-track/README.rst

   sage -pip install train_track

-(warning it seems that Mac OS X 10.13 has a security conflict between SIP and SSL and does not succeed in downloading the package from https://pypi.python.org.
+Warning: it seems that Mac OS X 10.13 has a security conflict between SIP and SSL and does not succeed in downloading the package from https://pypi.python.org.
 To overcome this difficulty, just download the tarball train_track-0.1.0.tar.gz from